codybenlewis/quick-draw-for-processing/README.md

 ## Reference

-The QuickDraw class currently has 7 main public functions for processing the drawing data.
+The QuickDraw class currently has 7 functions for intefacing with the drawing data.

 - [create()](#create)
 - [mode()](#mode)